-There are few clear rules about the status of foreign associations in China, and their status is subject to case-by-case scrutiny and discretion of the Ministry of Civil Affairs and other competent authorities, such as the ministries governing professional work in specialized fields (e.g. Ministry of Health and Ministry of Education).
-The Provisional Measures on Management of Foreign Chambers of Commerce in China (1989) govern the establishment and operations of foreign chambers of commerce in China, and the Regulations for the Management of Foundations (2004) govern the establishment and operations of representative bodies of foreign foundations.
+There are few clear rules about the status of foreign NPOs in China.
+Their status is generally subject to case-by-case scrutiny and discretion by the Ministry of Civil Affairs and other competent authorities, such as the ministries governing professional work in specialized fields (e.g. Ministry of Health and Ministry of Education).
+The Provisional Measures on Management of Foreign Chambers of Commerce in China (1989) govern the establishment and operations of foreign chambers of commerce in China, and the Regulations for the Management of Foundations (2004) govern the establishment and operations of representative bodies of foreign foundations and NPOs.

-Unlike foreign chambers of commerce, which have generally have been able to register in China, foreign foundations and NPOs have had more difficulty registering under the Regulations for the Management of Foundations.
-This is primarily because they are unable to find "professional supervising units" willing to sponsor them.
-As of 2012, only 18 foreign foundations and NPOs, out of the hundreds working in China, had successfully registered a representative office.
-The remainder are either registered as a business or are unregistered.
+Unlike foreign chambers of commerce, which have generally been able to register in China, foreign foundations and NPOs have had more difficulty registering under the Regulations for the Management of Foundations.
+This is primarily because they are unable to find professional supervising units willing to sponsor them.
+As of 2014, approximately 30 foreign foundations and NPOs, out of the estimated thousand or more working in China, had successfully registered a representative office.
+The remainder are either registered as businesses or are unregistered.

 Representative offices of foreign foundations should engage in public benefit activities that are appropriate for the nature of public benefit enterprises in China.
 These offices, though registered in China, do not have the status of legal persons.
 Foreign foundations assume civil legal liability for the actions of their representative offices in China in accordance with Chinese law.

 Representative offices of foreign foundations may not engage in fundraising or accept donations within China.
 They are required to submit an annual work report to the organ in charge of registration of foundations and submit to an annual inspection.
 The annual report should be reviewed and approved by the foundation’s relevant professional government or agency prior to submission.
 The annual work report should include: a financial report; an audit report by a certified accountant; reports on fundraising activities, donations received and grants made; and information on staffing and organizational changes.

-The informal status of the vast majority of foreign foundations and NPOs in China has led the Chinese government at the national and local levels to consider measures that would make registration easier and thereby bring foreign associations under the purview of the Civil Affairs bureaucracy.
-Recently, there have been pilot programs in localities such as Yunnan, as well as statements by the Ministry of Civil Affairs indicating that revised regulations may be forthcoming to ease the registration requirements for foreign foundations and NPOs in China.
+The informal status of the vast majority of foreign foundations and NPOs in China has led the Chinese government at the national and local levels to consider measures that would facilitate registration and thereby bring foreign NPOs under the purview of the Civil Affairs bureaucracy.
+Pilot programs have taken place in localities such as Yunnan, for instance, to govern foreign foundations and NPOs at the provincial level.

-With respect to funds donated from abroad by foreign nonprofits, domestic "enterprises" (as the Notice labels them, though the term may apply to non-enterprise social organizations and other NPOs, whether registered or unregistered) receiving such funds shall file documentation with permitted banks to include: an application; a copy of the domestic institution's business license; a notarized donation agreement with the purpose of the donation described (though the Notice does not make clear whether the notarization is required to take place in China or may take place abroad); a registration certificate for the overseas organization; and other raw materials that may be required (Notice Article 5).
+With respect to funds donated from abroad by foreign nonprofits, domestic "enterprises" (as the Notice labels them, though the term may apply to non-enterprise social organizations and other NPOs, whether registered or unregistered) receiving such funds must file documentation with permitted banks, including: an application; a copy of the domestic institution's business license; a notarized donation agreement with the purpose of the donation described (though the Notice does not make clear whether the notarization is required to take place in China or may take place abroad); a registration certificate for the overseas organization; and other materials that may be required (Notice Article 5).

 Social organizations that are not required to register or have had their registration requirement waived may be subject to lesser requirements, involving an application but perhaps not the other documents required of enterprises (Notice Article 6 and Appendix 2).
-Other Chinese institutions receiving funds are subject to most of the more detailed requirements listed under Article 5, but not, it appears, the notarization requirement for the donation agreement, or the overseas organization's registration certificate (Notice Article 8).
+Other Chinese institutions receiving funds are subject to most of the more detailed requirements listed under Article 5, but not, it appears to some local experts, the notarization requirement for the donation agreement, or the overseas organization's registration certificate (Notice Article 8).

-Religious organizations accepting funds at the level of 1 million renminbi (RMB, the Chinese currency) (approximately USD 162,800) or above must obtain permission from the State Administration for Religious Affairs (for national-level religious groups) and from the relevant provincial government (for local religious groups and sites) (Notice Article 8).
+Religious organizations accepting funds of 1 million renminbi (RMB, the Chinese currency) (approximately USD 162,800) or more must obtain permission from the State Administration for Religious Affairs (for national-level religious groups) and from the relevant provincial government (for local religious groups and sites) (Notice Article 8).

-There has been a great deal of concern among NPOs, especially informal NPOs that are unregistered or registered as businesses, that this regulation would make it difficult or even impossible to get their funding from overseas organizations.
+There was a great deal of concern among NPOs, especially informal NPOs that were unregistered or registered as businesses, that the Notice’s new regulations would make it difficult or even impossible to get funding from overseas organizations.
 Many informal NPOs, in particular, rely heavily on overseas funding.
-However, discussions with a number of informal NPOs in China suggest that while the new regulations have created more difficulties and red tape in securing and using overseas funds, it has generally not prevented NPOs from obtaining overseas funds transferred to their bank accounts.
+However, discussions with a number of informal NPOs in China suggest that while the Notice created more difficulties and red tape in securing and using overseas funds, it has generally not prevented NPOs from obtaining overseas funds transferred to their bank accounts.
 Implementation of the Notice regulations also appears to be inconsistent.
 Some NPOs have experienced significant hurdles and have been required to produce more paperwork.
 In a few cases, NPOs have been unable to get foreign funds from their bank accounts.
 At the same time, however, many other NPOs have experienced no problems—a fact which suggests that somebanks may not be aware of the relevant rules, orthey may not be as strict on implementation.

 - Professor Jin Jinping: email@example.com